 If you look at the syllabuses for R02 and J10 CII exams, you’ll find a significant degree of overlap.
 So if investments are your thing, why wouldn’t you ensure that you have credits for both of these?
 For not too much extra study, you could get 40 credits between them.

-Finally on the theme of investments, J12 looks at securities and dealing and J11 looks at wrap and platform services (available until the October 2020 exam).
+Finally on the theme of investments, there is also J12 that looks at securities and dealing.
 The content in these subjects could also be tested to some degree in AF4.
-So if you go the full monty, this is a potential total of 110 credits for investment related subjects.
+So if you go the full monty and also sit this, there is a potential total of 90 credits for investment related subjects.

 With AF7, the CII state that the two underpinning subjects are R02 and J05 (pension income options).